youyingfeng/tp/docs/UserGuide.md

 `<order id>` is a unique number assigned to each order.

 **Example** :<br>
-`done 3` : deletes the order with an order ID of 3 (#00003 as represented in the GUI).
+`done 3` : marks the order with an order ID of 3 (#00003 as represented in the GUI) as done.

 ------------------------------------------------------------------------------------------------------------------------